-Intervals of fast winds from coronal holes are referred to as high speed streams.
+The fast winds emanating from coronal holes are referred to as high-speed streams.

-Coronal hole winds occur most frequently during the declining phase of the 11 year solar cycle, as shown in Figure 33.
+Coronal hole winds occur most frequently during the declining phase of the 11 year solar cycle, as shown in Figure 35.
 Approximately 34% of the solar winds arriving at Earth during the declining phase originate from coronal holes.